-Pawprint Oxygen’s Rescue Oxygen System is designed to be easily introduced and dispensed to pet parents.
+Pawprint Oxygen’s Rescue Oxygen System is designed to be easily prescribed, dispensed, and introduced to pet parents.
 The veterinarian must first determine the prescription similar to any other medication to include the “dose” of oxygen and amount dispensed.

 1. Determine the Oxygen Flow Rate (i.e. the Regulator)